-I was the founding member of Disabled Students Society in University of Leeds in 2003, where students were provided social and political space to discuss about their experiences related to being a disabled student.
+I was the founding member of Disabled Students Society at the University of Leeds in 2003, where students were provided with a social and political space to discuss their experiences of being a Disabled student.

-I served as a Union Academic Representative in the University of Leeds Union from May 2005 to June 2009.
-In this role, I held regular meetings with postgraduate students and represented their academic concerns in the Faculty of Education, Social Sciences and Law staff committee meetings.
-For this I received an honorary lifetime membership of Leeds University Union.
+I served as a Union Academic Representative at the University of Leeds Union from May 2005 to June 2009.
+In this role, I held regular meetings with postgraduate students and represented their academic concerns in the staff committee meetings of the Faculty of Education, Social Sciences and Law.
+For my contribution, I received an honorary lifetime membership of Leeds University Union.

-From September 2005 to October 2009, I was one of the trustees and the equal opportunity officer of the National Postgraduate Committee.
-The aim of this committee was to campaign and promote postgraduate students’ rights both nationally and in such influential European organisations as the EuroDoc.
+From September 2005 to October 2009, I was a Trustee and the Equal Opportunity Officer for the National Postgraduate Committee.
+The aim of the committee was to campaign and promote postgraduate students’ rights both nationally and in such influential European organisations as the EuroDoc.

-As part of the National Students Forum, set up by the Department for Innovation, Universities and Skills, I worked with groups specifically focusing on disability issues from February 2008 to September 2010.
-This role involved me speaking out and voicing disabled students’ concerns to be included in the Government reports and to inform policy.
+As part of the National Students Forum, set up by the Department for Innovation, Universities and Skills, I worked with numerous groups, specifically focusing on Disability issues, from February 2008 to September 2010.
+The role involved me speaking out and voicing Disabled students’ concerns to be included in Government reports and to inform policy.

-Since November 2015, I participate in the Disability Hub, Leeds City Council, and discuss with the members different disabling barriers within the community in Leeds.
-Following these meetings, as a representative of the same hub, I share the hub members’ needs and concerns with senior council staff and other equality hubs with the view to address the issues raised.
+Since November 2015, I have participated in the Disability Hub, Leeds City Council, and discuss with members the different disabling barriers within the community in Leeds.
+Following these meetings, as a representative of the same hub, I share the hub members’ needs and concerns with senior council staff and other equality hubs with the view to addressing the issues raised.

-Additionally, I have been an expert advisor to organisations such as the British Council UK Disability Advisory Panel, IncluD-ed, Pyunic in Armenia, Women’s Shield, Equality Access Forum (Leeds City Council), Equality Challenge Unit and National Institute for Health Research at the University of York.
-In each of these platforms, I have advised on inclusive policy and practice, always advocating for disabled people’s rights.
-Wherever appropriate, I have been open to the idea of delivering workshops and seminars with ample time for discussion on relevant topics to each group.
+In addition, I have been an expert advisor to organisations such as the British Council Disability Advisory Panel, IncluD-ed, Pyunic in Armenia, Women’s Shield, Equality Access Forum (Leeds City Council), Equality Challenge Unit and National Institute for Health Research at the University of York.
+In each of these arenas, I have advised on inclusive policy and practice, always advocating for Disabled people’s rights.
+Wherever appropriate, I have been open to the idea of delivering workshops and seminars with ample time for discussion on relevant topics.

-In 2017, I designed and delivered two training sessions to new and existing personal assistants at Leeds Centre for Integrated Living (Leeds CIL).
-The aim of the training sessions was to help participants learn how to better support and communicate with people with visual impairments.
-Both sessions were well attended and the feedback received was positive and constructive.
-We are looking to repeat the training going forward.
+Since 2017, I have designed and delivered training sessions to new and existing personal assistants at the Leeds Centre for Integrated Living (Leeds CIL).
+The aim of the training sessions is to help participants learn how to better support and communicate with people with visual impairments.
+The sessions have been well attended and feedback has been positive and constructive.

-I have delivered two workshops at day events arranged by a local campaigning group, Leeds Tidal.
-The workshops were to raise awareness of disability issues and the effects of austerity measures on disabled women’s lives.
-I have also served on the Leeds for Change steering group, working on making their website inclusive.
+I have delivered two workshops at day events arranged by local campaigning group, Leeds Tidal.
+The workshops were to raise awareness of Disability issues and the effects of austerity measures on Disabled women’s lives.
+I have also served on the Leeds for Change steering group, helping to make their website more inclusive.

 I participated in the Campaign Bootcamp 10 residential week in July 2017.
-We learned valuable skills for creating effective and thoughtful campaigns, which has enriched my experiences as a campaigner.
-This has given me new inspirations to follow up.
+We learned valuable skills for creating effective and thoughtful campaigns, which have enriched my experiences as a campaigner and given me new inspiration.